Lachlanoc/personalwebsite/_posts/qrcodeprices.md

 ## The Problem

-For a long time if customers wanted to know how much an item cost they would either have to try and work out the product name and search the website themselves or ask an employee how much it is.
-This is quite an inconvenience and can make customers feel bad for constantly having to ask.
-The reason why no price tags had been previously added was the sheer number of products, how often new products are added to shelves and that the prices become out of date if they need to be changed.
+The fishing tackle store is predominately online but does have a physical showroom that customers can visit.
+For a long time if customers wanted to know how much an item cost, they would either have to try and work out the product name and search the website themselves, or ask an employee how much it is.
+Having to do either was quite an inconvenience and would make the customers feel bad for constantly having to ask.
+The reason why no price tags had been previously added was the sheer number of products, how often new products are added to shelves, and that the price tags become out of date and needed to be changed each time prices or stock were updated.

 ## A New Solution

 I came up with an idea to try and address the concerns with traditional price tags.
-By utilising QR codes to the website's product page it would not only allow for easy updates but would also drive traffic to the website.
-Additionally if someone doesn't close the tab in their phone's web browser they might see the product they were looking at again at a later date.
-This could potentially generate more sales after someone leaves the showroom.
+By utilising QR codes to the website's product page the customer in the showroom could scan the code on the flip tag above the item and go to the website where they could see the current price, without having to ask the staff.
+This solution means that every time a price update occurs in the online store it is immediately visible in the physical showroom.
+The added advantage is that it allowed not only easy price updates but also drives traffic to the website, which is great for SEO.
+Additionally, if someone doesn't close the tab in their phone's web browser, they can see the product they were looking at again at a later date.
+This potentially will generate more sales for the online store.

 ## Automatically Generated QR Codes